JANUARY 3, 2023

 A juried exhibition is an exhibition that shows artwork selected through a competitive process.

 The artwork submitted must be exactly what will be in the exhibition if selected as a finalist.
-Once submitted, no substitutions are allowed.
+No substitution will be allowed after the submission deadline.

 No, the work must be finished by the time of submission.

 The artwork should be exactly as it would be exhibited if selected as a finalist, i.e., if it is to be framed, the images at the time of submission should be of the framed work.